richardhapb/django-check/README.md

 * Django ORM semantics
 * LSP protocol design

 If you are interested in any of those, contributions are welcome.
-Start by reading the analyzer passes; they are intentionally kept small and explicit.

 Documentation contributions are welcome, the goal is make this tool easy to use.